-Our First Lego League team Robo Rovers (52399), brings together a dynamic group of five young innovators.
-Comprised of two enthusiastic 4th graders and three experienced 7th graders, our team bridges the geographical distance of 40 miles between Montvale and Morgenville, New Jersey, to collaborate and learn.
+Our First Lego League team Robo Rovers (52399), brings together a dynamic group of four young innovators.
+Comprised of two enthusiastic 5th graders and a new 7th graders and experienced 8th grader.
+Our team is located in Morganville, NJ.

 Everyone has different skills and we work together to do various tasks, such as building prototypes, doing research, and coding the robot.
 We believe that We > Me and together we roam far.